initpy/go-book/more-methods.rst

 .. code-block:: go
     :linenos:

-    //you can access and modify the Human field by this name mark.Human = Human{"Marcus", 55, 220} //he changed his personality mark.Human.age -= 1 //goes back in time
+    // We can access and modify the Human field using the embedded struct name: mark.Human = Human{"Marcus", 55, 220} // Nervous breakdown, he became a Nun. mark.Human.age -= 1 // Soon he will be back in diapers...

 Anonymous fields of any type
 ============================
-Accessing, and changing an anonymous field with is name is quite useful for anonymous fields that are not ``struct``\s. *---Who told you that anonymous fields must be* ``struct``\s? *--I didn't!*
+Accessing, and changing an anonymous field by name is quite useful for anonymous fields that are not ``struct``\s. * -- Who told you that anonymous fields must be* ``struct``\s?! * -- I didn't!*

-In fact, any named type and pointers to named ones are welcome too.
+In fact, any *named type* and pointers to named types are completely acceptable.

-Example:
+Let's see some anonymous action:

 .. code-block:: go
     :linenos: